MolSSI-Education/cpp_programming/01-11-pytest.md

 - **System tests**: where you test your system as a whole to check if it meets all the requirements.

-Another important type of testing is **Regression tests**.
-In Regression tests, given a known input, does the software correctly and consistently return the correct values?
-This kind of testing can catch problems in previously working code that may has been broken by new changes or new features.

-It is highly encouraged to have Unit tests that *cover* most of your code.
-It is also helpful to have some Integration and System tests.

 In this lesson, we are focusing on unit testing.
-Same concepts here can be applied to perform Integration tests across modules.
+The same concepts here can be applied to perform Integration tests across modules.

 ## The pytest testing framework

-MolSSI recommends using the [pytest](https://pytest.org) testing framework.
+We recommend using the [pytest](https://pytest.org) testing framework.
 Other testing frameworks are available (such as unittest and nose tests);
 however, the combination of easy implementation, [parametrization of tests](https://docs.pytest.org/en/latest/parametrize.html), [fixtures](https://docs.pytest.org/en/latest/fixture.html), and [test marking](https://docs.pytest.org/en/latest/example/markers.html)